The Availability and Use of Medication Abortion

 States also regulate fully insured private insurance, including plans on the Affordable Care Act (ACA) Marketplaces.
 11 states limit abortion coverage in private insurance plans – some of these states follow the Hyde exceptions, while others are more restrictive.
 In 2020, 33 states had no ACA Marketplace plans that offered abortion coverage, with 26 states categorically banning it.
 Several plans that offered coverage for abortion procedures did not cover medication abortion, and some plans that did offer abortion coverage had differences in gestational limits, annual/lifetime caps on claims, and coverage of mifepristone.
 Conversely, six states (California, Illinois, Maine, New York, Oregon, and Washington) require all state-regulated private health plans (including Marketplace plans) to include abortion coverage.
 Self-insured plans are not regulated by state insurance law, and federal law does not ban or require abortion coverage in self-insured plans.
 Although there has been no recent research on abortion coverage offered by fully insured plans in the remaining 33 states and the District of Columbia, Danco Laboratories offers a collection of state payer policies and how they relate to Mifeprex.

-In 2014, the average amount paid for a medication abortion up to 10 weeks was $535, while the average amount paid for an abortion in a clinic with local anesthetic was $508.
-Although Danco Laboratories does not make the cost of Mifeprex public, providers report that Mifeprex costs them around $90 a pill.
-GenBioPro, the manufacturer of the generic mifepristone drug also does not report the cost of their pill, but has stated that they want to drive down costs for those who choose medication abortion.
+In 2020, the median self-pay charge for a medication abortion was $560.
+However, the Federal Reserve Board found that over one-third (36%) of U.S. adults could not afford to pay for a $400 emergency expense in 2020.
+Although Danco Laboratories does not make the cost of Mifeprex public, a provider reported in 2019 that Mifeprex costs providers around $90 a pill.
+GenBioPro, the manufacturer of the generic mifepristone drug, also does not report the cost of their pill but has stated that they want to drive down costs for those who choose medication abortion.

-For those who do not have abortion coverage, there are other limited means of financial support, promoted on both Danco and GenBioPro’s website.
-The National Abortion Federation, as well as local abortion funds are sometimes able to cover some of the cost of an abortion (including travel) for a pregnant person.
+For those who do not have abortion coverage, there are other limited means of financial support, promoted on both Danco and GenBioPro’s websites.
+The National Abortion Federation, as well as local abortion funds, are sometimes able to cover some of the cost of an abortion (including travel) for a pregnant person.
 Outside of these funding sources or a sliding fee scale clinic, there are few options to help with abortion costs.